Kraisie/SeriesTracker/README.md

 A program to keep track of all your series you are currently watching, you plan to watch in the future and all those you already finished.
 This program helps you to never watch an episode again because you forgot if you already saw it, or reminds you of the series you started, but never finished as you forgot that there was a new season.
-All data is provided by [TheTvdb.com](https://www.thetvdb.com/), a database of series.
+All data is provided by [TheTvdb.com](https://www.thetvdb.com/), a database of TV series.

 ### Usage
 ##### Needed stuff